How To Use Leverage In Long-Term Investing To Increase Returns

 YesNo

-I have previous experience in structuring a portfolioI don’t understand how these products work
+Previous experience in structuring a portfolioUnclear on how these products work

-Keep in mind that these are simply guidelines and are not a make-it-or-break-it recipe for everyone.
-Some of you might have very little experience with these products but you have sufficient knowledge from previous stock investing.
+These are guidelines, not a definitive test for everyone.
+Some investors may have little experience with these products but sufficient knowledge from previous stock investing to proceed carefully.

 Examples of some investment products

-Keep in mind that whenever you add borrowed money into the mix there is an interest to be paid to your broker, much like the same way you pay interest to your bank on a mortgage.
+Whenever borrowed money enters the mix there is an interest to be paid to the broker, much like the same way interest is paid to a bank on a mortgage.

 This interest payment is called the overnight fee, or the management fee, and is one way for brokers to make money on leverage.

 Below is a list of some of the most popular products for investors.
-Take your time to learn the differences and perhaps you can find a new product that is suited to your style of investing.
+Taking time to learn the differences can help identify a product suited to a particular style of investing.

 • Certificates – Certificates are usually offered by a bank or an online bank and they often track underlying security such as a commodity, a stock, a bond, or a national currency.
 Certificates tend to have a higher margin ratio than ETFs and can offer borrowed money with a ratio of up to 1:10.
-This increases the risk factor when compared to other products and only should only be used by investors with high risk tolerance and good experience in picking financial assets and know-how to manage their positions.
+This increases the risk factor when compared to other products and is typically suited only for investors with high risk tolerance, experience in picking financial assets, and knowledge of how to manage positions.

 • Funds – Some funds are passively investing in other products that have built-in margin.
-When you invest in a leveraged fund you usually don’t carry the risk of liquidation should the fund perform poorly during a market crash.
-This is why leveraging up with a fund can be a good strategy if you want to increase your output while maintaining your risk factor low.
-The cost of buying these funds is usually greater as you have to compensate for the interest payments that the fund is putting out.
+When investing in a leveraged fund, direct liquidation risk is typically not present even if the fund performs poorly during a market crash.
+This structure means direct margin calls are usually not a concern, but the fund’s losses and fee drag are still absorbed.
+Leveraged funds can simplify access to leverage, but they do not remove the underlying risk.
+The cost of buying these funds is usually greater as compensation for the interest payments that the fund is putting out.

 Step 1

-The first step is to decide how much money you can invest in your portfolio.
-The amount you choose should be an amount that you are comfortable losing if the market suddenly collapses under your feet (which is a possibility).
-Keep in mind that you can always re-invest in your portfolio monthly or whenever your economic situation improves
+The first step is deciding how much money can be invested in the portfolio.
+The amount chosen is typically an amount that could be lost entirely if the market suddenly collapses (which is a possibility).
+Keep in mind that re-investing in the portfolio monthly or whenever the economic situation improves is always an option.

 Step 2

-Depending on your personal risk tolerance and your capital you have different options of markets and products to choose from.
-Please adhere to our examples above to see which kind of product and asset class would suit you well.
+Depending on personal risk tolerance and capital, different markets and products are available.
+The examples above show which kinds of products and asset classes might suit different investors.

 Step 3